 Does challah have to be braided?

+Once your dough rises, you’ll do the braiding.
 If you know how to braid hair, you can braid challah.
 If you are really good at braiding and/or especially artistic, you can get really creative with different ways to braid challah dough.
 Below, I’ll give you the most basic instructions for braiding challah.

 I could not have created or executed this recipe without the help of my mother, virtually via FaceTime from Florida, or my daughter, who taste tested it for authenticity.
-So, in the end, we had three generations collaborating on this homemade Challah Bread Recipe, which makes it a family recipe after all!
-Enjoy!

 For more Jewish recipes, try these: